 Shadow Lake is located within the VT Basin 17 (Memphremagog) watershed.
 SLA is a partner with the Memphremagog Watershed Association (MWA) and the newly formed Memphremagog Stormwater Collaborative (SWC) group working together on a strategic plan to address stormwater runoff and flood resilience in the Lake Memphremagog watershed.
 Read the ‘Restoring Water Quality in the Lake Memphremagog Basin: 2015 Water Quality Report’.
 Ben Copans, Basin Planner with the Vermont Department of Environmental Conservation explains, “Stormwater runoff from roads, roofs, lawns, driveways, and barnyard areas contributes over 25% of the phosphorus loading to Lake Memphremagog and elevated levels of phosphorus in the lake have caused increased plant and algae growth that can limit the use of the Lake.
 The breadth and diversity of stormwater sources requires the coordination of community partners and I have already seen the how this strategic planning effort has guided partners in working together to tackle a complex water quality issue that cut across many disciplines.”

-SLA is also a partner and proud supporter of the Vermont Clean Water Network, a group of more than 65 non-profit organizations, local, regional and state government agencies, businesses and individuals working collaboratively to create a culture of clean water.
+SLA is also a partner and proud supporter of the Vermont Clean Water Network, a statewide network of networks comprised of more than 100 organizations, businesses, government agencies, and individuals dedicating to creating a culture of clean water.”

 and a member of Watersheds United Vermont (WUV) a state-wide network of local groups dedicated to the health of their home watersheds.
 Their mission is to empower community-based watershed groups in all parts of the state to protect and restore Vermont’s waters.